sap-tutorials/Tutorials/tutorials/hxe-ua-visual-studio/hxe-ua-visual-studio.md

 [ACCORDION-BEGIN [Step 2: ](Download the SAP HANA, express edition Download Manager )]

 You can download the SAP HANA plugin for Microsoft Visual Studio by downloading the SAP HANA, express edition download manager.
-Go to the [SAP HANA, express edition](https://www.sap.com/sap-hana-express) homepage and click **Install SAP HANA, express edition**.
+Go to the [SAP HANA](https://developers.sap.com/topics/sap-hana.html) homepage and click **Install SAP HANA, express edition**.

 Enter your information and click **Register**.